vedang/saythanks/README.txt

 Add your access token here.
-Get it from https://developers.facebook.com/tools/explorer you need to give the read_stream and publish_stream permissions.
+Get it from https://developers.facebook.com/tools/explorer you need to give the read_stream and publish_actions permissions. (under Extended Permissions)

 2. Change the default thank-you messages in src/saythanks/core.clj